S0RCERER/react-movie-assignment/README.md

 + /movies/top-rated - show all movies that have a high rating.
 + /person- show a list of popular people with high popularity value.
 + /person/:id - show detailed view of a particular popular person.
++ /login - allow you to log in via google account or email
++ /register - use this page to create a new account

 ## Independent learning (If relevant).